stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 This is useful for buffers that are essentially an 'array' of some type of bufferable object (which we use below).

-Finally in the same vein we add a new factory method to the bufferable class to wrap a JNA structure:
+Finally in the same vein another new factory method is added to wrap a JNA structure:

 ```java
 static Bufferable of(Structure struct) {